Service for Teachers

 - Use the form for reporting your course books.
-This way you make sure that the information is also added to Sisu.
 Be prepared to fill in the following information: course number, course name, subject, examiner, author, publishing year, title, edition/editions (if available), examination book or supplementary reader and how many attendees there will be if it is a new course.

 - Remember to inform the library about new courses, cancelled courses or courses that move to another period as soon as there is a department council decision available.

 - The Library acquires one book per five attendees on a course, but not more that 25 copies.

 - A course book, with a new edition published every year, is acquired only every second year.

 - Two copies of course books used in language and literature courses are acquired.

 - E-books are acquired at the same time as the print copies if they are available with a multi-user licence on the platforms that the library uses.
 In that case the library only acquire two printed copies.

 - The library can order institutional copies, but the institutions pay the copies themselves.
 Please notify us if a copy is required to the institution.